 Rotarua, in the Bay of Plenty area, is another mandatory stop in New Zealand's North Island.
 The town is set on its namesake lake and is renowned for its geothermal activity and Maori culture.
 In Te Puia’s Whakarewarewa Valley, the geysers are prolific, exhilarating and stink of sulphur.
 The 30 metres tall Pohutu Geyser, happily, erupts many times daily.
 As in most of these volcanic sites, you can stand at the Gates of Hell watching pools steam and mud bubbling.
 Most of the motels here have hot spring fed Jacuzzis out back of each room.

 Rotorua became stablished as a spa town in the late 1800s.
 The most magnificent building is the half timbered former Bath House (1908), later converted to a History Museum and Art Gallery.
+And this is where you get to see a proper kiwi.
+(There are some in the wild and various national hatcheries.)

 Back to Auckland via the Waitomo Glow-worm Caves.
 You can get a boat to see the tiny creatures glow in the dark.